-Note

-There is an option also to put the cluster into a standby [2] (read-only) mode instead of completely shutting it down.
-This is done by a special spec.standby key, which should be set to true for read-only state or should be set to false for normal cluster operation:
+You can also put the cluster into a standby $\Box$ (read-only) mode instead of completely shutting it down.
+This is done by a special spec.standby key.
+Set it to true for read-only state.
+To resume the normal cluster operation, set it to false.

-spec: standby: false